Matesxs/XMLBuilder/README.md

 - **include** folder contains the library itself, feel free to include it in your project
 - **tests** folder contains tests of functionality of the library

+## Support

+Currently there are no official example, FAQ or anything like that.
+If you want examples of usage you can refer to tests.
+In **special_tests.cpp** there is example of real life usage of the library.
+If you want to explore the library you can go directly to the source code in **include** folder and read through the code.
+It's documented by doxygen comments and if you find any mistake feel free to report it in issues or create PR yourself.
+If you are more into web page documentation then there is hosted version of the doxygen documentation on [Documentation](https://matesxs.github.io/XMLBuilder/).